 - Review your statistics.
 Launch offers statistics on the types of communications you’re sending, as well as how often you’re sending them.

-Follow us on Twitter and Facebook for immediate updates.
+Follow us on Twitter and Facebook for updates.
 And don’t forget!
 If you have any thoughts on how a ‘Request a Review’ button could impact your Amazon business, let us know in the comments below.
 We’d love to hear from you!